How to Handle Property Encroachment in California in 2026

 When Mediation Makes Sense

-A neutral mediator can help both sides reach an agreement without a court battle.
-Mediation is faster and less expensive than a lawsuit.
+A neutral mediator helps both sides reach an agreement without a court battle.
+Mediation costs $1,500–$5,000 (split between parties) and is significantly faster and less expensive than litigation.

 When to Consult an Attorney

-If your neighbor refuses to cooperate, a California real estate attorney can guide you through your options and protect your rights.
-Just as with handling squatter situations, having legal guidance can protect your property rights.
+If your neighbor refuses to cooperate, a California real estate attorney can advise you on your specific situation and protect your rights.
+Having legal guidance early prevents costly mistakes and preserves your options.

 Legal Remedies in California